Cladoniaceae: Historical taxonomy

 Before the term 'lichen' was widely adopted, one of the earliest classification systems for these organisms was developed by the German botanist Johann Jacob Dillenius.
 In his 1741 system, Cladonia species were placed within the genus Coralloides.
 In his Species Plantarum, Carl Linnaeus formally described several species that are now classified within the Cladoniaceae.
 Although he initially placed them in the eponymously named genus Lichen, a dozen of these species are recognised as belonging to the genus Cladonia.
 Among these was Cladonia pyxidata, a representative of the "pixie cup" or "trumpet" lichens—so named for their distinctive shape, as well as some well-known and widespread Cladonia species: C. coccifera, C. cornuta, C. deformis, C. digitata, C. fimbriata, C. gracilis, C. portentosa, C. rangiferina, C. stellaris, C. subulata, and C. uncialis.
 These 12 species represent about 14% of the 80 Lichen species Linnaeus described in his seminal 1753 work.

 The pixie cup, Cladonia pyxidata, was one of the first lichens to be scientifically described.

 The German naturalist Jonathan Carl Zenker formally introduced the Cladoniaceae to science in 1827, with his work appearing in a publication edited by Karl Goebel.
 Zenker's initial concept of the family included genera such as Baeomyces, Icmadophila, and Stereocaulon, which have since been reclassified into separate families due to advances in taxonomic understanding.
 William Nylander included 53 Cladonia species worldwide in his 1860 work Synopsis lichenum.
 When Edvard August Vainio published his three-volume monograph on the Cladoniaceae (Monographia Cladoniarum universalis, 1887, 1894, and 1897), he included 134 species and subspecies.
 In his circumscription of the family, the genera Pycnothelia, Cladia, and Cladina were included in the genus Cladonia.
-In recent history, Teuvo Ahti's extensive research, including comprehensive monographs and revisions, has significantly advanced the understanding of Cladoniaceae taxonomy and biogeography.
+In recent history, Teuvo Ahti's extensive research, including comprehensive monographs and revisions, has considerably advanced the understanding of Cladoniaceae taxonomy and biogeography.

 Cladoniaceae is now one of the largest families of lichen-forming fungi, with about 560 species distributed amongst 18 genera.
 The type genus is Cladonia, circumscribed by the Irish physician and botanist Patrick Browne in 1756.
 He included eight species in his new genus.
 Of their occurrence, he wrote: "All these species are found in great abundance in the mountains of Liguanea: they grow mostly on the ground, among other sorts of moss, but a few ... species chiefly are found upon the decaying trunks of trees."